DavidPnb/obsidian-notes/10-19 Desarrollo Personal, Profesional y Aprendizaje/16 Negocios y Administracion MOC.md

 - Thinking for a Living by Thomas Davenport
 - The Compound Effect by Darren Hardy
 - Atomic Habits by James Clear
+- The Gap and the Gain by Benjamin Hardy
+- The Minimalist Entrepreneur - Sahil Lavingia
+- The Millionaire Fastlane - MJ DeMarco
 ___